The application process

 If you have been asked to complete an application form then this would normally preclude sending in a CV as well.
 Application forms are fairly self-explanatory and will typically include sections on personal information, educational background, professional experience and a supporting statement.
 Most forms will have the spell-check turned off so a good tip is to draft it in a word processing package such as Word and transfer it to the form when complete.
 Forms can be embedded within a website and completed online or an electronic document which you download.
 More information on completing application forms can be found here.

 Not all jobs will use these tests but if you apply for a graduate scheme they may be used as part of the application process and as with interviews the key to success is preparation.
 The tests can be aptitude/skills tests (verbal and numerical) or situational judgement tests (e-tray exercises).
-Your university should provide links to practice online tests so speak to your careers service or use these practice verbal and numerical tests.
+Your university should provide links to practice online tests so speak to your careers service.

 Preparing for interview